-Hence we see evidence of ordinary pastoralism in the Hittite Empire but also the heightened use of the common shepherding implement, the crook, as a symbol of kings as well.
+Hence we see evidence of the crook in ordinary pastoralism in the Hittite Empire, but also the heightened use of the common shepherding implement as a symbol of kings as well.

 DEITIES WIELDING CROOKS

-This shows a deity being depicted in a shepherding role and using two different implements: as rod and crook.
-This description is especially interesting given the description of a shepherd with two implements in Psalm 23:4 (“your rod and your staff“) applied to the true God of Israel, Yahweh, and may help us visualize and distinguish the two.
+This characterizes a deity in a shepherding role who notably is using two different shepherding implements: a rod and a crook.
+This description is especially interesting given the description of a divine shepherd with two implements in Psalm 23:4 (“your rod and your staff“) applied to the true God of Israel, Yahweh, and may help us visualize and distinguish the two.
 A rod was simply straight, and may have been short to be used as a club or smite dangerous animals or other attackers, whereas the crook had the curved end for the purposes mentioned before (directing herd animals).
-It is not unlikely that the crook was also occasionally used as a weapon, but that was not its primary purpose.
+It is not unlikely that the crook was also occasionally used as a weapon (refer to the hunting example below), but that was not its primary purpose.

 The Israelite religion was aniconic, meaning they were forbidden to depict Yahweh as it clearly stated in the opening lines of the Ten Commandments.
-Hence there is no iconography to be found of Yahweh shepherding, even though Yahweh as a shepherd is a common verbally descriptive image in the Old Testament.
-Nonetheless, other Ancient Near Eastern did depict their gods with a shepherd’s crook hearkening back to their role as guiding and protecting deities.
+Hence there is no iconography to be found of Yahweh shepherding, even though speaking of Yahweh as a shepherd is a common description used in the Old Testament to signify his authority, care, and protection over Israel.
+However, other Ancient Near Eastern peoples did create imagery depicting their gods with a shepherd’s crook to symbolize to their role as guiding and protecting deities.